Product Documentation

 PRIME_CACHE_AT_STARTUP

-Similar to cache priming configuration options of PRIME_CACHE, PRIME_CACHE_BY_KEY, and PRIME_INDEX, except that those options take effect only when an application opens the files.
+FairCom Server technology supports configuration options that are used to prime the server's data and index caches when the server starts up.
+The functionality is similar to cache priming configuration options PRIME_CACHE, PRIME_CACHE_BY_KEY, and PRIME_INDEX, except that those options take effect only when an application opens the files.

 subsystem cache prime_cache_at_startup {